chende008/react-native-easy-app/README.en-US.md

   * 1.7.13 XFlatList adds attributes renderFooter, indicatorProps to control its style and attributes more flexibly.
   * 1.7.16 XFlatList adds attributes such as indicatorProps, renderEmptyViewFunc, renderRooterViewFunc, etc., which can customize the layout of indicator, emptyView in various states and rooterView
   * 1.7.17 XFlatList adds attribute renderPreEmptyViewFunc, which is used to customize the layout of EmptyView when the list is not loaded with any data.
+  * 1.7.18 HttpConfig adds the initNetworkExceptionFunc method, through the @react-native-community/netinfo instance object specified by the user, the corresponding callback processing is done according to the current network status when requesting